 Even if you never come into direct contact with a rat that’s been living somewhere inside or around your home, you and your loved ones and pets are still at risk from the diseases these pests can carry, which can spread through bites from fleas, ticks or mites that have previously fed on infected rodents.
 Exposure to rat urine and feces also poses a health danger.
-These are just some of the reasons why knowledgeable Florida homeowners know that if they see a rat anywhere on their property, it’s a warning sign that a serious problem could develop that should be dealt with right away.
+These are just some of the reasons knowledgeable Florida homeowners know that if they see a rat anywhere on their property, it’s a warning sign that a severe problem could develop that should be dealt with immediately.

 Types Of Rats In Florida

-The three specific types of rats in Florida that homeowners are most likely to spot in their homes, attics or garages or someplace else on their property are roof rats, Norway rats and woodrats.
+The three specific types of rats in Florida that homeowners are most likely to spot in their homes, attics or garages or someplace else on their property are roof rats, Norway rats, and woodrats.

 All rats tend to share some common characteristics.
 These rodents follow the same paths and routes as they move throughout their day, traveling back and forth between their nests and food or water sources.
-Tats also have naturally oily fur that leaves greasy marks along the walls or beams that they regularly travel along.
+Tats also have naturally oily fur that leaves greasy marks along the walls or beams they regularly travel along.
 Also, all rats leave urine and droppings around the areas where they build nests.
 Homeowners should know that all rats have constantly growing front teeth that require lots of regular gnawing to keep filed down.

 Roof Rats